kimothy/route-sequence/README.md

 ## Usecase
 route-sequence is intended to be used as a mnemonic number series that has some distinct benefits over integers.

-1. Easy to remember due to the combination of letters and numbers
+1. Easy to remember due to the combination of letters and numbers.
-2. Over 6 times as many combinations availible compared to 6 digit integers
+2. Over 6 times as many combinations availible compared to 6 digit integers.
 3. Fixed width.

 Some practical use cases could be a unique id for a configuration line, order number etc.